lauritskarl/budy/README.md

 ### `budy reports payees`

-Rank payees by total spending.
+Rank payees by total spending or frequency.
 Who is getting most of your money?

 **Usage**: